-La directora (Eva Schumascher from France) ensures that there is order amid the chaos.
+La directora (Eva Schumacher from France) ensures that there is order amid the chaos.
 She translates (and invents) words for this collective without borders and keeps the creative juices flowing through writing sessions squeezed into train rides.

-Eva studied philosophy at University, then physical theatre with the Lecoq Pedagogy (BE).
+Eva studied philosophy at University, then physical theater with the Lecoq Pedagogy (BE).
 She first worked with actors with mental disabilities, and now writes and directs shows with the TSQP company (FR), and the Snowapple collective.

 Multi-instrumentalist and inventor

-Gunga scrutinizes the others behind his percussion, and thinks he is the center of the show.
+Gunga (from Scotland) scrutinizes the others behind his percussion, and thinks he is the center of the show.
 He grumbles and growls, not appreciating the liberties that others take with the progress of the show.
 When he finds himself in the centre of the stage, his seriousness does not fail to make the audience laugh, making it all the more circumspect.

 Alan Gunga Purves is not only a percussionist, he is an inventor, creator of most of his instruments.
 As a long-time partner of the Moon family, he experiments with surreal humor and outstanding virtuosity, giving amazing and captivating concerts.